RubixML/HAR/README.md

 # Rubix ML - Human Activity Recognizer
-This example project demonstrates the problem of human activity recognition (HAR) using mobile phone sensor data recorded from the internal inertial measurement unit (IMU).
-The training data are the human annotated sensor readings of 30 volunteers while performing various tasks such as sitting, standing, walking, and laying down.
+An example project that demonstrates the problem of human activity recognition (HAR) using mobile phone sensor data recorded from the internal inertial measurement unit (IMU).
+The training data are the human-annotated sensor readings of 30 volunteers while performing various tasks such as sitting, standing, walking, and laying down.
 Each sample contains a window of 561 features, however, we demonstrate that with a technique called *random projection* we can reduce the dimensionality without any loss in accuracy.
-The learner we'll train to accomplish this task is a [Softmax Classifier](https://docs.rubixml.com/en/latest/classifiers/softmax-classifier.html) which is the multiclass generalization of [Logistic Regression](https://docs.rubixml.com/en/latest/classifiers/logistic-regression.html).
+The learner we'll train to accomplish this task is a [Softmax Classifier](https://docs.rubixml.com/en/latest/classifiers/softmax-classifier.html) which is the multiclass generalization of the binary classifier [Logistic Regression](https://docs.rubixml.com/en/latest/classifiers/logistic-regression.html).

 - **Difficulty**: Medium
 - **Training time**: Minutes